jarlold/CSG/README.md

 What may be of value to know, is that of our test stocks, people tended to over-estimate the value of companies, and have their views re-aligned once the report came out.
 This may make an interesting basis for a model of predicting how "naive" a demographic of investors is, which would allow for predicting these re-adjustments and could be used to extract a great portion of profits.
+But all models we trained typically wound up being naive themselves.

 Of course, no models were able to predict sudden crashes which were common across the whole market (due to global events), but this was never expected in the least.